cjschmank/AcademicWebsite/content/authors/admin/_index.md

 Additionally, since joining Andrew Conway, PhD at CGU he has focused on various statistical modeling techniques (e.g., latent variable modeling and psychometric network analysis) to both explore and confirm the underlying structure of various measures of cognitive ability.

-Christopher is currently working on completing his dissertation project and Ph.D. program as he looks for available post-doctoral and/or User eXperience (UX) Research/Human Centered Design or Data Science and Analysis positions!
+Christopher is currently working on completing his dissertation project and Ph.D. program as he looks for available post-doctoral and/or User eXperience (UX) Research/Human Centered Design or Data Science and Analytics positions!
 Please contact him if you have any questions about his research or UX experience!!

 Check out his UX Portfolio: <a href="https://cjschmank-ux-portfolio.netlify.app" target="_blank"> CLICK HERE</a>.